 The two thin patties (a "single" is really a double here) aren't the star of this much-obsessed-over burger.
 Instead it's the generous schmear of mayo, the melted American cheese and the chopped raw onions that cut through the beef with a piquant bite. $10.95. —David Tamarkin

 A thick, juicy patty dominates opposite a toasted and chewy pretzel bun.
 Add melty provolone, LTO and pickles, and this burger's a picture-perfect example of how great a non-griddle burger can be.
-You could pick any meat burger on this menu and have the same meaty experience, but just make sure you ask for a pretzel bun. $10. —EA
+You could pick any meat burger on this menu and have the same meaty experience, but just make sure you ask for a pretzel bun. $10. —Elizabeth Atkinson

 Chef Pete Coenen pairs two thin char-griddled patties—and trust me, you'll taste the char—with bread and butter pickles, smoked gouda, caramelized onion and horseradish mustard aioli to create this monster of a cheeseburger.
 The lettuce and tomato give it height, making this one a mouthful any way you cut it. $16. —EA

 There are two burgers on the menu at Community Tavern, the bacon cheeseburger on the bar menu and the double cheeseburger on the dinner menu.
 Order the double cheeseburger, because while it (appropriately) doubles in price, it's leaps and bounds above the bar burger.
 With two beef patties, Hooks cheddar, pickles, carmelized onions and a side of house frites, it's bigger and well worth the extra scratch. $16. —EA